Purdue-CS193/homework-0-IAmAKiwi/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+### My Addition

+**Hi!**

+*I had teriyaki chicken and fried rice and am now able to lock in on doing work, so I got done with my 193 homework!*

+As for what I am up to otherwise:

+- Watching Ted Lasso
+- Drinking water
+- Being sleepy
+- Bouncing my leg subconsiously